jwhenry3/open-fish/README.md

   - Either a component will be located on the entity or a GameObject will be instantiated from a prefab for the system
 - System: A system component is what is tied directly to a specific entity in order to control that entity's parameters and behavior
     - Multiple systems can exist on an entity for the same Plugin, and should often be grouped on the same prefab for optimization

+### Troubleshooting Tips
+- If your entity is not spawning the physical object or your systems are showing up as disabled
+  - This is a sign that not all systems were loaded that were required and OnEntityReady did not fire
+  - Verify that the Plugin is loaded in PluginManager, the system is not failing in its AddSystem step on the Entity class